 Wine tasting has been a popular activity in Sonoma ever since Agoston “Count” Haraszthy sampled the efforts of his new neighbor, General Mariano Vallejo, and presumably said, “Not bad!”

 The site of the 1846 Bear Flag revolt, the Sonoma Plaza has long been a favored spot to picnic with a bottle of wine.
-But there have never been more great opportunities to sample wine at tasting rooms around the Sonoma Plaza as there are today.
+But there have never been as many great opportunities to sample wine at tasting rooms around the Sonoma Plaza as there are today.

 Don’t fuss over pronouncing the name, because the Roche family is Irish-American, not French.
 This spot, located a few steps off the plaza in a little house, has been a longtime favorite with wine tasters for its outdoor seating, shaded by trees and umbrellas.
 Chardonnay, Syrah, Pinot Noir, and Merlot.